A1K28/multipendulum/README.md

 # Multi-Pendulum Project
 This build supports both simple and complex/compound pendulum (assuming no friction at the pivot or air resistance).
-5 formulas of equations of motion for the multi-simple pendulum are derived via MatLab and the repository contains an example file for deriving complex pendulum equations of motion.
+5 formulas of equations of motion for the multi-simple pendulum are derived via MatLab.
 This project allows for a fully customizable/interactive pendulum simulation with 3 methods for PDE-s and an ability to use none of them, comes with a GUI, is easily generalizable.
 This project is to simply show that it is possible to create a simulation of N number of pendulums at once given the computational resources.

 ## Accession
 To run this project simply clone the repository and run "py_pend_run.bat".
 Keep in mind to install the dependency: